Melee Tier List for FFXIV (Patch 7.0)

 Each of the Melee DPS Jobs plays differently, so tiers do not properly illuminate what makes them more or less difficult to play.

-• Monk has a very fast GCD with regular decision-making required for your next GCD hit and very rigid burst windows.
-This job is generally straightforward, but requires third-party tools for maximum output.
+- Monk has a very fast GCD with regular decision-making required for your next GCD hit and very rigid burst windows.
+This job is generally straightforward, but often requires advanced out-of-the-box thinking to maximize.

 Melee in a Nutshell